ibm-cloud-docs/cloud-logs/template-migration-at.md

 You can run the migration tool as follows:

 Run the Migration Tool in a development or staging environment to test and validate the migration.
-Do not run the Migration Tool directly on your production account.
 {: important}

 - [ ] Run the migration tool